woossi0/suite/docs/usermanual/source/processing/geoscript/processcreate.rst

 These three variables as a list are then ingested into an entry in ``results``.
 The value is then returned.

-You can see the full script below:
+Save this file as :file:`distbear.py` or :file:`distbear.js`, depending on the language used.
+You can see the full scripts below:

 **Python** (:download:`download <distbear.py>`):